James Kaiser

 Grand Canyon Weather

-From summer thunderstorms to winter snow, learn about the Canyon’s seasonal weather patterns.
-Don’t get blindsighted by the elements!
+From thunderstorms to snowstorms, learn about the Canyon’s seasonal weather patterns—and the best times to visit.

 Havasu Canyon